neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 When getting started, you're mostly riding in areas you're less familiar with.
 Having the map handy helps to not feel lost or get lost, as well as to e.g. find detours if a road doesn't feel safe.

-I've exclusively used Quad Lock handlebar phone mounts ([the Wirecutter's choice][wirecutter-quadlock]) and associated phone cases.
-They are good products, though a bit pricier than I'd expect (e.g. $60 for ["out front" mount][quadlock-out-front-mount], $10 for [a black plastic "lever"][quadlock-lever] to replace the blue one that it comes with, $30 for [a compatible phone case][quadlock-pixel-5-case]).
-I still struggle to find the right angle to rotate the phone into the mount; I expect I'll get better at it over time.
-One-hand releasing is easy and convenient.
+I've exclusively used [Quad Lock] handlebar phone mounts ([the Wirecutter's choice][wirecutter-quadlock]) and associated phone cases.
+They are good products, though a bit pricier than I'd expect: $60 ["out front" mount][quadlock-out-front-mount], $10 [black plastic "lever"][quadlock-lever] (to replace the included blue one), $30 for [a compatible phone case][quadlock-pixel-5-case] ⟹ $100/bike, and I've outfitted 5 bikes at this point!
+One-hand releasing is easy and convenient, but getting the right angle to rotate the phone into the mount still takes me a minute (I expect I'll get better at that over time).

 ### Lights <a id="lights"></a>
 You want a white "headlight" facing forward and a red taillight facing back.
 There are many options and they're mostly all good.
 Here are some I've used and like: